vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 for a bit), then had dinner shortly after 7 PM.
 I was done with post-dinner wrap-up around 9 PM.

+I went to bed around 10:15 PM.

+## Not feeling well: update on 2023-07-11

+I got up around 3 AM and passed stool, that was still somewhat watery though not extremely so.
+After passing stool, I spent a bit of time on my computer (3:30 to 3:45)

+I then went back to bed.

+At around 7 AM, I experienced fast heartbeats and something like heartburn / palpitations, accompanied by unpleasant thoughts.
+I woke myself up enough to cut the link to unpleasant thoughts, after reminding myself that the symptoms were purely physical and that the unpleasant thoughts weren't true.
+I also took a bunch of temperature readings but they had a really wide range (97.6 to 101) suggesting that maybe my body temperature was fluctuating wildly or maybe I wasn't measuring in a reliable way.
+In any case I went back to sleep.

+I properly woke up at 11:15 AM, urinated, then spent some time on my computer.
+At 11:45 AM, I passed another round of stool.

 ### Random investigation notes related to 2023-07-10 incident

 [Clindamycin